 Lake Oswego Public Library

-The first Friday of each month we will watch a movie together on the big screen (thanks Lake Theater!) from the library's kanopy service and follow it up with a discussion about what we just watched.
+The first Friday of each month we will watch a movie together on the big screen (thanks, Lake Theater!) from the library's Kanopy movie streaming service and follow it up with a discussion about what we just watched.

 Please join us for engaging book discussion and member presentations with a group that's been meeting since 1997 (or at least a few member have been in the group for that long)!
 At this time, the group meets every 1st Thursday afternoon from 3:00 - 4:30. in the Library’s conference room.